 - To make Self-Balancing accessible from Control Center, you must configure the Control Center cluster with REST endpoints to enable HTTP servers on the brokers, as described in Required Configurations for Control Center.

-- You cannot manage Self-Balancing through Control Center when it is deployed with Confluent Operator.
-To learn more about using Confluent Operator to manage Self-Balancing, see Scale Kafka clusters and balance data in the Operator documentation.
+- You cannot manage Self-Balancing through Control Center when it is deployed with Confluent for Kubernetes (CFK).
+To learn more about using Confluent for Kubernetes to manage Self-Balancing, see Scale Kafka clusters and balance data in the CFK documentation.

 - Turn Self-Balancing on or off.
 In the example